 registrar: [mandatory] [single] [primary key] org: [mandatory] [single] [ ] url: [mandatory] [single] [ ] phone: [optional] [single] [ ] address: [mandatory] [multiple] [ ]

-Registrant, admin-c, temp-c and tech-c are all of the same type - the contact.
-The tree is rooted at the domain object and the dependency links run from there to registrar.
-When displaying information about an object all objects which are referenced in that object are displayed too and so on recursivelly.
-There is one exception to this rule and it is the registrar object which is not displayed unless it is a primary subject of user's query.
-The next table summarizes what we get for objects if we ask for certain type of object by its primary key.
+Registrant, admin-c and tech-c are all of the same type – a contact.
+The tree is rooted at the domain object and the dependency links run from there to the registrar.
+When displaying information about an object, all the objects referenced in that object are displayed too and so on recursively.
+There is one exception to this rule: the registrar object which is not displayed unless it is a primary subject of a user's query.
+The next table summarizes the responses returned for the given objects when asked for certain type of object by its primary key.

 n admin-c objects